Eduardo Vivancos: Early years

 The son of Domingo Vivancos Eduardo Vivancos (who sometimes went by the Esperanto version of his name Vivankos) was born in Barcelona, into a working-class family interested in politics and social activism.
 In July 1934 he completed his studies at elementary school and was soon hired on as an apprentice, roughly two months before his fourteenth birthday.
 In that same year in September he started studying in the evenings in a workers school (Escuela del Trabajo).
 While there he encountered a group of very active young people who were members of The Iberian Federation of Libertarian Youth (FIJL), he would soon join the group.
 He would also become a member of the Student Federation of Free Thinkers (Federación Estudiantil de Conciencias Libres).

 In 1935, he became a member of Confederación Nacional del Trabajo (CNT) a large and very active Anarcho-syndicalist labour union.
 He would remain a member of the CNT for the rest of his life.

-In September 1936, during the revolutionary atmosphere of the still early days of the Spanish Civil War Vivancos started learning Esperanto by taking a course in the language organised by the Popular Encyclopaedic Athenium (Ateneo Enciclopédico Popular), the course instructor was Francesc Surinyac, a member of the Proletarian Esperanto Union of the Iberian and American Nations (Prolet-Esperantista Unio de Iber-Amerikaj Landoj) PUIL.
+In September 1936, during the revolutionary atmosphere of the still early days of the Spanish Civil War Vivancos started learning Esperanto by taking a course in the language organised by the Popular Encyclopaedic Athenium (Ateneu Enciclopèdic Popular), the course instructor was Francesc Surinyac, a member of the Proletarian Esperanto Union of the Iberian and American Nations (Prolet-Esperantista Unio de Iber-Amerikaj Landoj) PUIL.
 He quickly grew into an enthusiastic propagandist for the language and quickly established a long list of international contacts from many different countries.

 In 1937, the Spanish Republic created a number of Workers Institutes (Institutos Obreros) a sort of high school system for workers.
 After four severe entrance exams Vivancos finally passed and started his studies on 20 December of that year.